Sweet Annie (Chinese Wormwood)

 Anticancer Potential: Sweet Annie and its components, including artemisinin, have shown promising anticancer properties in preclinical studies.
 Artemisinin derivatives have been studied for their potential to inhibit the growth of various cancer cells, induce cell death (apoptosis), and inhibit angiogenesis (formation of new blood vessels to support tumor growth).
 However, more research is needed to understand their efficacy and safety in human cancer treatment.

-Anti-inflammatory and Immunomodulatory Effects: Sweet Annie has been used in traditional medicine for its potential anti-inflammatory and immunomodulatory effects.
+Anti-inflammatory and Immunomodulatory Effects: Sweet Annie, also known as Artemisia annua which is its botanical name, has been used in traditional medicine for its potential anti-inflammatory and immunomodulatory effects.
 Some studies suggest that extracts from Sweet Annie may have anti-inflammatory properties and may modulate the immune system.
 However, more research is needed to determine the mechanisms and potential therapeutic applications of these effects.